Wrench56/dotfiles/readme.md

 This is my folder for my Arch dotfiles

+## Installation

+Run the setup.sh to install all of the configs and executables needed.
+You can download that from a fresh install Arch with the following command: ``curl -LJO https://raw.githubusercontent.com/Wrench56/dotfiles/main/scripts/setup.sh``.
+After that make `setup.sh` executable with `chmod +x setup.sh`.
+Then simply run it with `./setup.sh`.

 ## Folders

 A quick explanation of what the different folders are for.